Posted on · 6 min to read · 1149 words

 First you can clone the neovim repository and build it yourself, which is actually pretty straight forward and worked well on macOS.
 Simply follow the instructions in the README.

-The second options depends on your OS or Linux distribution.
+The second options depend on your OS or Linux distribution.
 In my case I used the AUR package neovim-nightly-bin.

 A basic neovim configuration